js13kGames/Parlez13k/README.md

-# ParlezSimplez
+## Parlez13k
-A dumb dirty stupid simple messaging application for mobile device
+A dumb dirty stupid simple messaging app game for [js13k gamejam](http://js13kgames.com/)

+ - Keep passing messages until the computer wants to go out with you!
+ - You can type anything and hit send

-### Technical Details
+### TODOs
- - Uses Apache HTTP Utils and Git repositories to perform messaging tasks.
+ - Allow user to hit return/enter to send message
+ - Modify the list items to include player's name
+ - Have fun with CSS (lol?)